lukefitzwolfgang/icatproject/installer/trunk/README.txt

-You should now have ICAT installed with your selected authenticators, along with an IDS and TopCAT configured to see that ICAT and IDS.
+You should now have ICAT installed with your selected authenticators and any other components you chose to install.

 The installation log will be found in the installation directory you chose.